bekahoxoo/hellopaper/README.md

   'valid state updates result in valid trie updates which result in valid blocks'.

-### Section 5, Gas and Payment (Page 6)
+### Section 5.
+Gas and Payment (Page 6)

 - Gas is used for the EVM to protect itself against endlessly looping, or malicious participants executing functions that take so long the network goes out of sync, and acts as a reward to the people who mine the blocks, the same way transaction fees do in Bitcoin (and Ethereum!).
 - In a transaction, the user can specify:
     - gasLimit, the upper bound on the amount of gas allowed to be used up in the transaction
     - gasPrice, the price (in Wei) per 1 unit of gas used (usually sits at something like 0.00000002 Ether/gas, or 200000 Wei/gas, so a normal transaction costs 0.00042 Ether (21000 gas * 0.00000002))

-### Section 6, Transaction Execution (Page 7)
+### Section 6.
+Transaction Execution (Page 7)

+- Transaction execution checks:
+    - Transaction follows Ethereum's custom encoding properly (specifically, it is 'well-formed RPC, with no additional trailing bytes');
+    - Signature verifies
+    - Transaction nonce is equal to nonce of sender address (eg, nonce = 0 for 1st transaction sent from an address -- this is to help prevent replaying transactions to empty an address, and to provide some sort of ordering of transactions, I guess)
+    - Gas limit greater than or equal to gas consumed by transaction (21,000 minimum?)
+    - Sender address balance greater than or equal to value of transaction (ie transaction isn't trying to transfer more money than the sender actually has!)

+- Execution of valid transaction makes state change!
+The nonce associated with the sender address is incremented.
+- If gasLimit > actual gas used by transaction, only the amount of gas that is used up by the transaction is taken, and the rest is refunded to the transaction sender.

+### Section 7.
+Contract Creation (Page 8)

+Here we use some notation that is introduced in Section 9 (???????), but there are some interesting things you mightn't know about contract creation!

+### Section 8.
+Message Call (Page 9)

+### Section 9.
+Execution Model (Page 10)

+### Section 10.
+Blocktree to Blockchain (Page 12)

+### Section 11.
+Block Finalisation (Page 12)

+### Section 12.
+Implementing Contracts (Page 13)

+- Explains 'data feeds', which make data from the outside (non-blockchain) world available to the Ethereum blockchain.
+Generally contracts using/offering such data feeds are called oracles.
+- Also explains randomness in contracts -- due to the deterministic nature of the EVM, there is no urandom or similar.
+There are ways to get some sort of randomness, for example using the blockhash of a previously mined block

+### Section 13.
+Future Directions (Page 14)

+- Scalability!!
+Aahhhh!!

 # yellowpaper